cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 4. "Request a Quote" Email - Settings page

 == Changelog ==

+= 1.5.6 - Released on 11 Aug 2020 =
+* New: Support for WordPress 5.5
+* New: Support for WooCommerce 4.4
+* Update: Plugin Framework

 = 1.5.5 - Released on 26 May 2020 =
 * New: Support for WooCommerce 4.2